alibaba/GraphScope/docs/development/how_to_contribute.md

 please share your knowledge with the community.

 Documentation improvements are also a great way to gain some experience with our submission and review process, discussed below, without requiring a lot of local development environment setup.
-In fact, many documentation-only changes can be made directly in the [GraphScope document pages](https://graphscope.io/docs/) by clicking the “Edit On Github” button.
+In fact, many documentation-only changes can be made directly in the [GraphScope document pages](https://graphscope.io/docs/) by clicking the “Edit On GitHub” button.
 This will handle making a fork and a pull request for you.

 TBF: add a link to how to helping with documentation
 TBF: add a link to how to build the documentation